la2050/archive/_projects/2015/ballona-creek-pedestrian-bike-connector-bridge.md

   provide a positive meaningful impact within our built environment in Los Angeles.
 As Architects we can bring together Community Stakeholders, Governmental Agencies and NPOs.
-'In one to three sentences, please describe your proposal.': >- THarchitecture in has identified a dire need to safely connect the communities of  Westchester, Inglewood, Playa Vista, Culver City, Mar Vista Marina Del Rey and Venice via pedestrian/bike friendly oriented paths, our proposal is to provide a Connector Pedestrian/Bike Bridge as a first step.
-The challenge: there is currently not a safe route that provides the residents of our community the ability to move north and south with existing Ballona Creek Bridges at Lincoln and Centinela.
 Where will you be working?:
   - Westside
   - 'Ballona Creek between Play Vista, Mar Vista, Marina Del Rey and Culver City.'